mbohutinska/PolyplChapter/README.md

 test.splitVCFsNorepol(vcf_dir="polyplChapter", min_dp="8",mffg="0.2", mem="16", time_scratch='02:00:00', ncpu="12",overwrite=True, scratch_gb="1",keep_intermediates=False, use_scratch=True,scratch_path="$SCRATCHDIR", pops=['SUB','VEL','TIS','BAL'], print1=False)
 ``

-You can find the output of this initial step in the folder PartA and use it as an example dataset for the next steps
+You can find the output of this initial step in the folder PartA and use it as an example dataset for the next steps.

 3a. calculate within population metrics - nucleotide diversity, Tajimas D,...